bagisto/laravel-pwa/README.md

+# Bagisto PWA

 ### 1. Introduction:

-PWA or Progressive Web Application uses web browser capabilities and provides a mobile app like experience to the users.
+PWA or Progressive Web Application uses web browser capabilities and provides a mobile app experience to the users.
 It develops from a browser tab and makes pages more immersive with a low friction user experience.
 It is a web technology of making a website which acts and feels like an application.
-A user can launch Progressive Web Application same like a native application regardless of browser choice.
+A user can launch the Progressive Web Application same like a native application regardless of browser choice.

-It packs in lots of demanding features that allows your business to scale in no time:
+It packs with lots of demanding features that allows your business to scale in no time:

 * Separate micro site.
 * More user friendly than a web application.